-When it comes to making the tough choice between Crystal or Silversea, a lot of cruisers in the know actually give this advice: Leave it up to the destination.
+When it comes to making the tough choice between Crystal or Silversea, a lot of cruisers in the know give this advice: Leave it up to the destination.
 That's because both lines offer a truly top-notch product, so sometimes it comes down to which line is sailing where you want to go and when.

-What elements of the luxury cruise experience are most important to you and how does Silversea stack up vs. Crystal Cruises?
+Which elements of the luxury cruise experience are most important to you and how does Silversea stack up vs. Crystal Cruises?
 Let's find out.

 This article will focus mainly on both lines' cruise ships, rather than the expedition vessels, riverboats and yachts.